-BEWARD N100 is a compact VGA IP-camera (Pic.
-2.1) with H.264/MPEG-4/MJPEG multistream video, a built-in microphone, the microSD/SDHC card slot and a new generation highly sensitive CMOS image sensor.
+BEWARD N300 is a compact megapixel IP camera (Pic.
+2.1) with H.264/MPEG-4/MJPEG multi-stream video, a built-in microphone, the microSD/SDHC card slot, a new generation highly sensitive CMOS image sensor with the WDR (Wide Dynamic Range) technology support.

-BEWARD N100 makes possible watching real-time video recording from any part of the world by means of the most standard operating systems and web browsers.
+BEWARD N300 makes possible watching real-time video recording from any part of the world by means of the most standard operating systems and web browsers.

-One of the most important camera's features is the function which allows you to create and customize different video profiles for more flexible and comfortable operation.
-Specifying characteristics such as a compression type, a resolution, a maximum frame rate and a bit rate for each profile, you get optimal image quality according to current channel bandwidth.
+This camera supports X-Panner function which allows you to create up to 4 view areas with different resolutions.
+Besides you can create and customize different video profiles for more flexible and comfortable operation.
+Specifying characteristics such as a compression type, a view area, a resolution and at al. for each profile, you get optimal image quality according to current channel bandwidth.